melaniewalsh/info498a-au21/README.md

 # INFO498/TXTDS403A — Introduction to Cultural Analytics

-This repository hosts course materials for the Autumn 2021 University of Washington course INFO498/TXTDS403A "Introduction to Cultural Analytics: Data, Computation, & Culture.""
+This repository hosts course materials for the Autumn 2021 University of Washington course INFO498A/TXTDS403A "Introduction to Cultural Analytics: Data, Computation, & Culture."